-Upon the invitation of the European Commission, member companies E.On, 3E, Alectris and QOS Energy represented SolarPower Europe at the India-EU Clean Energy Days on 17-21 September in Greater Noida, India.
+Upon the invitation of the European Commission, member companies E.ON, 3E, Alectris and QOS Energy represented SolarPower Europe at the India-EU Clean Energy Days on 17-21 September in Greater Noida, India.
 The SolarPower Europe delegation gave presentations about topics such as SolarPower Europe’s O&M Best Practices Guidelines, digitalisation and performance optimisation of solar power plants and new business models in the rooftop solar segment.

 As one of the most exciting and fastest growing solar markets, India has been selected as a focus market by SolarPower Europe’s Emerging Markets Task Force.
-The India workstream of the Emerging Markets Task Force is led by E.On’s Jens Martin, who attended the 2nd Global RE-Invest conference on 3-5 October in India.
+The India workstream of the Emerging Markets Task Force is led by E.ON’s Jens Martin, who attended the 2nd Global RE-Invest conference on 3-5 October in India.
 If you are interested in the Indian market and would like to get involved in SolarPower Europe’s activities, please contact Máté Heisz at firstname.lastname@example.org.

 The SolarPower Europe Emerging Markets Task Force, chaired by Eni, was launched in March 2018 and is currently working on five market reports on India, Mozambique, Myanmar, Morocco and Senegal and a database of existing financing instruments available for solar project development in emerging markets.

 SolarPower Europe presents the European solar market outlook at Kosovo Green Festival